TangentMicroServices/UserService/README.md

 1. Install the database

 		python manage.py syncdb

+1. Run the initial data (if required - this is test data only)

+		python manage.py loaddata data/initial.json

 1. Run the tests to ensure the project is up and running correctly